lingthio/SQLAlchemy-boolean-search/README.md

 Relationship field names such as 'parent.grandparent.name' are accepted.

-The code is stable, is used in production, and enjoys a 100% test coverage.
+The code is stable, is used in production, and enjoys a test coverage of 100%.

 ## Documentation
 [SQLAlchemy-boolean-search documentation](http://sqlalchemy-boolean-search.readthedocs.org/)